 - Samantha Dover, Mintel Senior Retail Analyst

 Clothing rental is an emerging and fast-growing industry.
 Especially during pregnancy or for parties, renting is the better option.
-Some companies offer a subscription for customers wanting to renew their wardrobe more regularly.
+Some fashion rental companies offer a subscription for customers wanting to renew their wardrobe more regularly.

 Fabulous places to rent clothes for a special occasion are: